-MoneyGeek has researched the pros and cons of switching car insurance and found that certain drivers can save hundreds of dollars per year by switching.
+MoneyGeek has researched the pros and cons of switching car insurance and found that certain drivers can benefit from exploring the idea of changing companies, even if they don't necessarily need to switch insurance.
+For instance, drivers can save hundreds of dollars per year by switching to a more affordable insurer.
 You may also benefit from changing companies if you're unsatisfied with an insurer's service experience, or if a major life event requires you to find a new insurer.

 Switch car insurance companies when you think you can save money or get better service.
 You can do this any time, but especially when your personal circumstances change.